-Members of the lab range from undergrads to postdocs, and have diverse backgrounds both culturally and academically.
-Current members hail from France, China, Indonesia, Malaysia, Spain and the UK, and are investigating topics such as the role of parasites in social systems evolution, wildlife health in anthropogenic landscapes, and the origins of disgust.
+Past and present lab members range from undergrads to postdocs with diverse backgrounds both culturally and academically.
+At some point or another, we've represented Canada, Japan, China, Indonesia, Malaysia, France, Chechia, Spain, the UK, Chile and Brazil.
+We investigate topics like the role of parasites in social systems evolution, wildlife health in anthropogenic landscapes, and the origins of disgust, under the framework of more general interests in behavior, ecology and evolution.

 I'm a behavioral ecologist working predominantly on the intersection between animal behavior and parasitism.
 My work has taken me to field sites in Central America, West Africa, East and Southeast Asia and even Antarctica, where I've studied mainly primates but also seabirds (penguins) and a few other species over the years.